dgerabagi/aiascent-dev/prompt.md

     *   **Approach 2:** A scientist is in a lab.
 They run an experiment (the AI's code), the experiment produces an unexpected result (an error), they analyze the result, adjust the parameters of the experiment (the prompt), and run it again.
 *   **Page 2 (Error Types):**
     *   **Approach 1:** A clean, infographic-style diagram showing three types of errors.
 "Compiler Error" is represented by a document with grammatical mistakes highlighted.
 "Runtime Error" is a machine trying to perform an impossible action, like fitting a square peg in a round hole.
 "Logical Error" is a perfectly built machine that is driving in the wrong direction.
-    *   **Approach 2:** A doctor is diagnosing a patient.
-They identify three different types of problems: a "Syntax Error" (a miswritten prescription), a "Runtime Error" (a prescribed medicine that the patient is allergic to), and a "Logical Error" (a correct prescription for the wrong illness).
 *   **Page 3 (Workflow):**
     *   **Approach 1:** A step-by-step diagram of the feedback loop.
 1. An AI generates a block of code.
 2. The code is run, and a red error message (stack trace) appears in a terminal.
 3. The professional highlights and copies the full error message.
 4. The error is pasted into the "Ephemeral Context" of the DCE with a new, simple prompt: "Fix this."
-    *   **Approach 2:** An after-action review in a corporate setting.
-A project has failed.
-The team is shown putting the "Failure Report" (the error message) into the input hopper for the "Next Project's Planning Phase" (the next prompt), ensuring the same mistake isn't made twice.
 *   **Page 4 (Advantage):**
     *   **Approach 1:** A graph showing a steep, upward-curving line labeled "V2V Learning Curve," demonstrating rapid skill acquisition.
 The line is fueled by small, iterative cycles of "Error -> Feedback -> Correction."
     *   **Approach 2:** A professional is shown climbing a staircase labeled "Expertise."
 Each step is labeled with a different error they have learned to solve (e.g., "TypeError," "NullPointerException," "Off-by-One Error"), showing that mastery is built by overcoming a series of challenges.

 ### **Lesson 3.3: The Test-and-Revert Workflow**
 *   **Page 1 (Safety Net):**
-    *   **Approach 1:** A professional engineer is shown working on a complex blueprint.
-To their side is a prominent, glowing "UNDO" button.
-The engineer is confidently making a bold change to the blueprint, knowing they can instantly revert it if it doesn't work.
-The scene conveys a sense of safety, confidence, and controlled experimentation.
     *   **Approach 2:** A bomb disposal expert is working on a device, but they are inside a heavily reinforced containment chamber.
 They can work without fear because any potential explosion is safely contained.
 The chamber is labeled "Git Baseline."
 *   **Page 2 (Importance):**
     *   **Approach 1:** A diagram shows a single prompt leading to three different AI-generated outcomes, visualized as branching, unpredictable paths.
 One path leads to a green checkmark ("Success"), while the other two lead to red X's ("Bugs," "Logic Flaw").
 A human figure stands at the branching point, protected by a glowing shield labeled "Git Baseline."
-    *   **Approach 2:** A pharmaceutical researcher is testing three new drug compounds (AI solutions).
-Instead of testing them on a live patient, they are testing each one on a separate, disposable lab culture.
-If a culture dies (the test fails), it has no impact on the main project.
 *   **Page 3 (Workflow):**
     *   **Approach 1:** A clear, four-step flowchart.
 1. **Baseline:** A developer clicks a "Baseline (Commit)" button, creating a snapshot.
 2. **Accept:** The developer accepts AI-generated code into their project.
 3. **Test:** The developer runs a series of automated tests, which show a "FAIL" status.
 4. **Restore:** The developer clicks a "Restore Baseline" button, and the project instantly reverts to the original snapshot.
     *   **Approach 2:** An animated sequence showing a developer's screen.
 They save their game ("Baseline").
 They try a new strategy and lose ("Test").
 They immediately load their last save ("Restore") and are back to where they started, ready to try a different strategy.